Articles · Product philosophy

 AI at Toolcore: deterministic tools, optional models, and honest agent handoffs

-In this context, artificial intelligence is best understood as a second pen, not the main character.
-The first pen is the hard tool: calibrated, checkable, something you can point to in documentation.
-The second pen drafts explanations, rewrites tone, suggests structure, or bridges from fuzzy intent to a first cut—but anything that must be true still gets checked against the first pen.
+Here, artificial intelligence is best treated as a second pen, not the main character.
+The first pen is the hard tool: a parser, formatter, converter, validator, or calculator you can check.
+The second pen helps with explanations, wording, structure, or a rough first attempt.
+Anything that must be true still gets checked against the first pen.

 Concretely, Toolcore separates: